dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

     Examples:

+    1. Monitoring all counters from `System.Runtime` at a refresh interval of 3 seconds:

       > dotnet-counters monitor --process-id 1902 --refresh-interval 3 System.Runtime
     Press p to pause, r to resume, q to quit.
       System.Runtime: